A systematic study of super-Eddington layers in the envelopes of massive stars: Impact on the stellar properties

-Figure~\ref{fig:kippenhahn} shows the Kippenhahn plot of a 110\Msun{} star---depicting regions within the star by mass as a function of time in the period leading up to the end of the run---for each of the models computed with the numerical fixes described in Section~\ref{sec:model_variations}.
-The evolution of the 110\Msun{} model evolved using MLT++ is similar to the model with extra mixing but quite different to the evolution of the model computed with extra mass loss.
+Figure~\ref{fig:kippenhahn} shows the Kippenhahn plot of a 110\Msun{} star---depicting regions within the star by mass as a function of time in the period leading up to the end of the run---for each of the models computed with the pragmatic solution described in Section~\ref{sec:model_variations}.
+The evolution of the 110\Msun{} model evolved using MLT++ is similar to the model with enhanced mixing length but quite different to the evolution of the model computed with enhanced mass loss.

 All three models start with a 90\Msun{} convective core, (shown by the green hatching) accompanied by a 3\Msun{} overshoot region outside the core, (shown by the purple hatching).
-The convective core decreases in size as the star evolves through the main-sequence.
+The convective core decreases in size as the star evolves through the main sequence.

-In models computed with extra mixing and MLT++, thin strips of convection, two close to the surface and the third at about 90\Msun{}, are formed as the star encounters the hydrogen, helium and iron opacity bumps in the final \tento{6} years of its evolution.
+In models computed with enhanced mixing length and MLT++, thin strips of convection, two close to the surface and the third at about 90\Msun{}, are formed as the star encounters the hydrogen, helium and iron opacity bumps in the final \tento{6} years of its evolution.
 The envelope inflation due to the iron opacity bump causes the star to become a red supergiant before core hydrogen burning can finish.
 The star suffers higher mass-loss rates as a red supergiant that can be -- seen as a rapid decline in the total mass of the star (black solid line) -- until a 60\Msun{} helium core is formed -- depicted by a blue dotted line in the figure.
 The star continues to lose mass, as the core helium burning and the hydrogen shell burning ensues, although at a comparatively lower rate.
 It ultimately loses its envelope to form a naked helium star in the final \tento{5} years of its evolution, before finally forming a roughly 50\Msun{} carbon core in the end.

 In the model computed with enhanced mass loss, mass-loss rates are quite high ($> 10^{-5}$\,\Msunyr) during the main-sequence evolution.
 The convective core shrinks rapidly in response to high mass-loss rates.
-The star loses its outer layers before any sub-surface convection region can form, becoming a naked helium star shortly after a 50\Msun{} helium core is formed.
+The star loses its outer layers before density inversion due to hydrogen and helium opacity bumps can happen, becoming a naked helium star shortly after a 50\Msun{} helium core is formed.
 The final product is a 40\Msun{} naked helium star with a 35\Msun{} carbon core.